On Structured State-Space Duality: Appendix

-This completes the proof. \end{proof} So far we characterize the exact class of $N$-SS matrices corresponding to a $1$-SS masked attention representation.
+So far we characterize the exact class of $N$-SS matrices corresponding to a $1$-SS masked attention representation.
 Given the equivalence between $N$-SS matrices and $N$-SSS representable matrices, along with the direct one-to-one correspondence between $N$-SSS-representable matrices and SSMs, we obtain the following theorem:

 \begin{theorem}[{General State-Space Duality}] Suppose $M$ is an $N$-SS matrix corresponding to an SSM.
 This SSM has $1$-SS masked attention dual iff $M$ has several diagonal blocks containing all the none-zero entries of $M$, and each of the diagonal blocks has at most $N$ new columns. \end{theorem}